Djivs/BFIDE/README.md

 (Names can be different for different distributions)
 Or, if it didn't helped, you need to check out this [article](https://wiki.qt.io/Building_Qt_5_from_Git)
 But anyway, if you face with some troubles, you can always open a new issue on issues tab.
+## Setting up BFIDE
+After installation, you have specify path to brainfuck compiler.
+By default, compiler path is set to '/usr/bin/brainfuck', but you can change it in settings.
 ## Credits:
 - [CQtDeployer](https://github.com/QuasarApp/CQtDeployer)
 - [Code Editor Class](https://code.qt.io/cgit/qt/qtbase.git/tree/examples/widgets/widgets/codeeditor?h=5.15)